 If you’re having trouble finding it or if parking is an issue, you may need to go to Haena State Park and walk back (beach will be to your right).

 One of the north shore’s best beaches is… you guessed it, sort of hidden!
-Hideaways Beach, or Pali Ke Kua, is a beautiful spot for snorkeling during calm weather.
+Hideaways Beach, or Pali Ke Kua, is a beautiful spot for snorkeling.
 This aptly named beach near Princeville requires quite an adventure to find, but if you’re up for the quest, we highly recommend you make time for it.

 Pro Tip: This secluded beach is worth the trek, but it is advisable to use extreme caution.
 If you’re going to attempt this adventure, bring shoes with traction and be in good health/physical condition!